Shuttle.Core.Data 15.0.1

 In order to access a database we need a database connection.
 A database connection is represented by an IDatabaseContext instance that may be obtained by using an instance of an IDatabaseContextFactory implementation.

-The DatabaseContextFactory implementation makes use of an IDbConnectionFactory implementation which creates a System.Data.IDbConnection by using the provider name and connection string.
+The DatabaseContextFactory implementation makes use of an IDbConnectionFactory implementation which creates a System.Data.IDbConnection by using the provider name and connection string, which is obtained from the registered connection name.
 An IDbCommandFactory creates a System.Data.IDbCommand by using an IDbConnection instance.
-The DatabaseContextFactory also requires an instance of an IDatabaseContextCache that stores connections and is assigned to the DatabaseContext in order to obtain the active connection.

 {